meschedl/Unckless_Lab_Resources/qPCR_analysis/20230928-poke-vs-inject-16Cq-dilutions/20230928-poke-inject-dilution-analysis.md

 I am not sure exactly what delta Cq means in this context, I think it is relative amount of virus genome to host genome?

-How to compare the delta Cqs ^2?
+How to compare the delta 2^Cqs?

-Calculate mean of the delta Cqs ^2, the variance, and then the coeddicient of variation
+Calculate mean of the delta ^2Cqs, the variance, and then the coefficient of variation

 ``` r
 # calculate the mean of delta_Cq_2 for each treatment